Laboratory test

 CRITERIA FOR TESTFAKTA’S QUALITY LABELLING

 Testfakta tests and verifies tumble dryers in different categories.
-The categorisation is performed based on the washing machine’s declared capacity.
+The categorization is performed based on the washing machine’s declared capacity.

 Best in test